-Naturally, they are illegal, but tolerated because they are so useful – and in any case there is only one real train a week up and down the line.
+Naturally, they're illegal but tolerated because they are so useful – and in any case, there's usually only one real train a week up and down the line.
 Bamboo trains are used for carrying people as well as freight.

 A trip on one of these can be booked through most hotels, or you can arrange it through your local motorbike taxi or tuk-tuk driver.

 A fun way to see the Cambodian countryside is on the back of a motorbike taxi.
 Puttering along the roads with the wind in your face, you’ll go past small villages, streams and farms.

 There are many places to stop and take a look around, such as Wat Sampeau which sits on top of a limestone hill about 18 km out of town.
 Another is Wat Banan, nicknamed “Mini-Angkor Wat”, which has a beautiful view once you’ve climbed the 359 steps to get to it.